ineslelin/WS2024-FPROG/README.md

     - getArgs: get command-line arguments
 For the unit tests we used HUnit.

-Some challenges we faced where the fact that we had never worked with *Haskell* before, or any functional programming language for that matter, so the syntax was entirely new to us.
+Some challenges we faced were the fact that we had never worked with *Haskell* before, or any functional programming language for that matter, so the syntax was entirely new to us.

 ## How to run
 To run the project, you will need a file containing your text (A ``.txt`` file is preferred, but the program has also been successfully tested with ``.md`` files and ``.hs`` files).